-CCR is regularly removed from the boiler system and conveyed to the CCR handling system, which includes silos and truck loading areas.
-CCR fly ash and flue gas desulfurization (FGD) ash is pneumatically conveyed in an enclosed system from the boiler system to storage silos.
-A pug mill can be used to condition FGD ash as it is loaded into trucks for transport to the surface impoundment.
+CCR is regularly removed from the boiler system and conveyed to the CCR handling system, which includes silos, truck and railcar loading areas.
+CCR fly ash and CCR flue gas desulfurization (FGD) materials are pneumatically conveyed in an enclosed system from the boiler system to storage silos.
+When unloading the CCR FGD silos for transport to an offsite third-party landfill, a pug mill is used to condition the CCR FGD as it is loaded into trucks.
+CCR fly ash is loaded dry into rail cars with a loading spout.
+Water is added when loading CCR fly ash into trucks at the silo for on-site transport.
 CCR bottom ash is wet sluiced into CCR surface impoundments.
-At times, CCR fly ash is also wet sluiced into CCR surface impoundments.
-CCR fly ash can be loaded into trucks for transport to either onsite surface impoundments or offsite.
-When unloading the CCR fly ash silos for transport to and emplacement in the CCR landfill, a pug mill will be used to condition the CCR fly ash as it is loaded into trucks.
 Table 2-2 below identifies CCR fugitive dust control measures that have been selected for use by the facility during handling of CCR and explains how the selected measures are applicable and appropriate for site conditions.
 The facility will use the identified measures when handling CCR to minimize CCR from becoming airborne at the facility.

-CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Wet sluice CCR fly ash and CCR bottom ash to CCR surface impoundments.
+CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Wet sluice CCR bottom ash to CCR surface impoundments.
 Wet sluicing CCR minimizes the potential for CCR fugitive dust generation.
-Pneumatically convey dry CCR fly ash and FGD ash to storage silos in an enclosed system.
-Conveying CCR fly ash in an enclosed system minimizes the potential for CCR fugitive dust generation.
-CCR to be emplaced in the landfill will be conditioned before emplacement.
+Pneumatically convey dry CCR fly ash and CCR FGD materials to storage silos in an enclosed system.
+Conveying CCR in an enclosed system minimizes the potential for CCR fugitive dust generation.
+CCR scrubber ash to be emplaced in an offsite third-party owned/operated landfill is conditioned before loading into trucks for transport to the landfill.
 Conditioning allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation while loading CCR into trucks (and during transport and emplacement in the landfill).
-Load CCR transport trucks from the CCR fly ash silos in a partially enclosed area.
+Water is added to CCR fly ash at the loadout silo for on-site transport.
+Wetting CCR fly ash reduces the potential for CCR fugitive dust generation during loading.
+Load CCR transport trucks from the CCR fly ash and CCR FGD materials silos in a partially enclosed area.
 Partial enclosure of the CCR transport truck loading area reduces the potential for wind to cause CCR fugitive dust to become airborne.
-Handling of CCR at Load CCR transport trucks from the CCR fly ash silos using vented spouts.
-Use of engineered equipment, such as a vented spout, minimizes the potential for CCR fugitive dust to become airborne. the facility Load FGD ash transport trucks from the FGD ash silo using a pug mill or vented spouts, as necessary.
-The pug mill on the wet FDG loadout wets the FDG.
-Wetting allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation.
-Use of engineered equipment, such as a vented spout, minimizes the potential for CCR fugitive dust to become airborne.
-Perform housekeeping, as necessary, in the fly ash loading area.
-Good housekeeping measures, such as sweeping or wetting the loading area, minimize the potential for CCR fugitive dust generation during handling activities.
-Operate fly ash handling system in accordance with good operating practices.
+Handling of CCR at the facility Load CCR transport trucks from the CCR fly ash silos using a telescoping chute.
+Use of a telescoping chute reduces the drop height from the end of the chute into the truck and minimizes the potential for CCR fugitive dust to become airborne. , Transfer CCR dry fly ash into rail cars using a railcar loading spout and associated dust filter collection system.
+Use of a loading spout and associated dust filter collection system minimizes the potential for CCR fugitive dust to become airborne.
+Perform housekeeping, as necessary, in the CCR ash loading areas.
+Good housekeeping measures, such as sweeping or wetting the loading area, minimizes the potential for CCR fugitive dust generation during handling activities.
+Operate CCR fly ash and CCR FGD materials handling system in accordance with good operating practices.
 Operation in accordance with good operating practices minimizes the potential for CCR fugitive dust generation.
-Maintain and repair as necessary dust controls on the fly ash handling system.
+Maintain and repair as necessary dust controls on the CCR fly ash handling system and the CCR fly ash rail load-out system.
 Maintenance and repairs are performed as needed to maintain dust controls in good operating condition to minimize the potential for CCR fugitive dust generation.